Skip to main content

 Aerobic System Maintenance

 Aerobic systems are the standard in Royse City's clay soils.
-TCEQ requires a maintenance contract for every aerobic system, with inspections every four months covering water quality, solids levels, chlorine residual, and filter condition.
+TCEQ requires a maintenance contract for every aerobic system, with inspections every four months covering effluent quality, solids levels, chlorine residual, and filter condition.
 Some local providers offer annual plans around $375-$525.
 Letting your contract lapse can void your permit.

 I-30 Growth Corridor and New Construction